Star and SuperStar activity structure/assessment criteria

 Practical science

-Students complete 8 practical challenges with a real-world context that links to their everyday life.
+Students complete 6 to 8 practical challenges with a real-world context that links to their everyday life.
 Students are supported to keep their aim in mind when designing and carrying out their investigation

-Students complete 8 challenges with a real-world context that links to broader situations they might encounter.
+Students complete 6 to 8 challenges with a real-world context that links to broader situations they might encounter.

 Reflecting and discussing